ChengHsiangLu/Myofibroblast/README.md

 UC affects only the colon and rectum and causes symptoms such as bloody diarrhea, abdominal pain, and a frequent need to pass stools.
 It can also lead to complications such as inflammation of the skin, eyes, and joints.
 On the other hand, CD can affect any part of the digestive tract, like small or large intestine, and can cause symptoms such as abdominal pain, diarrhea, weight loss, and fatigue.
 It can also cause complications such as fistulas (abnormal connections between different parts of the intestine)

-On of the most prevalent complication of CD is the onset of fibrotic complications and strictures (narrowing of the intestine).
+On of the most prevalent complication of CD is the onset of fibrotic complications and strictures (narrowing of the intestine)[1].
 The molecular mechanisms involved in these phenotypes remain largely unknown, and as a result, there are currently no effective drugs to prevent or treat stricturing CD.

 <br>